 What Are the Symptoms of Adult Strabismus?

 - Visual Confusion – Seeing two different images superimposed onto each other.
-This can be debilitating and even dangerous when doing an activity such as driving.

 - Image Jump – Images captured in the field of view change significantly as focus shifts from one eye to the other.